wcyuan/SimpleAlgos/README.md

 [x] Tree BFS: given a tree, print the elements in level order, i.e. level 1: root; level 2: a, b; level 3: c, d, e, f, etc..
 [x] Find Kth smallest element in a BST.
 [x] Find if a given tree is a BST
-[x] write a method to verify that a binary search tree is well-formed (i.e. all left children are smaller than this node, all right children are larger).
+[-] write a method to verify that a binary search tree is well-formed (i.e. all left children are smaller than this node, all right children are larger).
 [x] Given preorder and inorder traversal of a tree, construct the binary tree.
-[ ] Rotate as square matrix by 90 degrees clockwise
+[x] Rotate as square matrix by 90 degrees clockwise
-[ ] Given a matrix print it clockwise from the first element to the very inner element [ ] Implement atof function. eg., +3.5e-2, .03e1, 1e1, 0.0 [ ] Implement a function rotateArray(vector<int> arr, int r) which rotates the array by r places.
+[ ] Given a matrix print it clockwise from the first element to the very inner element [ ] Implement a function rotateArray(vector<int> arr, int r) which rotates the array by r places.
 Eg 1 2 3 4 5 on being rotated by 2 gives 4 5 1 2
 [ ] Divide without divide and multiply operator
 [ ] Same for addition.
 [ ] Given an array A of integers, find the maximum of j-i subjected to the constraint of A[i] < A[j].
+[ ] Implement atof function. eg., +3.5e-2, .03e1, 1e1, 0.0
-[ ] Parenthisizing a mathematical expression to find maximum value [ ] How can you merge two BST inplace so that preserving the BST property?
+[ ] Parenthesizing a mathematical expression to find maximum value [ ] How can you merge two BST in-place so that preserving the BST property?
 [ ] Find the largest BST in a binary tree